yandex-cloud/docs/en/managed-clickhouse/operations/connect.md

         -CertStoreLocation cert:\CurrentUser\Root
       ```

-   1. Confirm that that you agree to install the certificate in the "Trusted Root Certification Authorities" store.
+   1. Confirm that you agree to install the certificate in the "Trusted Root Certification Authorities" store.

    The certificate is saved to the `$HOME\.clickhouse\{{ crt-local-file }}` file.